awsdocs/aws-iot-docs/developerguide/cwl-format.md

 The ID of the client making the request\.

 clientToken
-A unique, case sensitive identifier to ensure the idempotency of the request\.
+A unique, case\-sensitive identifier to ensure the idempotency of the request\.
 For more information, see [How to Ensure Idempotency](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/Run_Instance_Idempotency.html)\.

 details
 Other information from the Jobs service\.